 NMI.
 The NMI pin provides the capability for asynchronous interruption, by applying an external non maskable interrupt to the MCU.
+The NMI input is falling edge sensitive.
 It is provided with an on-chip pullup resistor (if option has been enabled), and Schmitt trigger characteristics.